Helping seniors one gift at a time

 Local businesses lend a hand

-Started by Edwards two years ago, the 2021 Santa to a Senior MTL campaign just launched its second season on November 12 with the arrival of Christmas trees and tags at nine local businesses.
+Started by Edwards three years ago, the 2022 Santa to a Senior MTL campaign launched its third season on November 12 with the arrival of Christmas trees and tags at local West Island businesses.

 With a background in special care counselling in gerontology, and having previously worked at seniors’ residences, Edwards’ interest was initially piqued after seeing a Facebook article about a similar program in Toronto.
 After contacting her cousin who works in a residence, plans were quickly set in motion.
 “I messaged her right away and I was like, do you want to try this?
 Within a week she provided me with a list of seniors and their gift requests.
 I had a friend who worked at Provigo, so I got them on board to host one of trees, and within a week we were all set to go.”

 Response from the community was swift, with all 200 gift request tags taken within the first two days of being displayed, and one residence grew to a total of five being supplied with gifts.
-“I was mindblown by how fast [the tags] went and how many people wanted to help,” said Edwards.
+“I was mind blown by how fast [the tags] went and how many people wanted to help,” Edwards said.

-This year, 25 residences — from St-Eustache, LaSalle, Ile-Perrot, and the West Island — are taking part and over 2000 gifts will be distributed during the second week of December.
+In 2021, 25 residences — from St-Eustache, LaSalle, Ile-Perrot, and the West Island — took part and more than 2,000 gifts were distributed during the second week of December.
+This year is gearing up to be even busier, with 31 residences and almost 3,000 seniors signed up so far.

 How it works